jacomyal/domino.js/_content.md

  - Then, if still not resolved, it will check if there is a shortcut declared in the instance with the same name, and use the returned value if it exists.
  - Finally, if the shortcut can not be resolved, then an error is thrown.

+*Note*: It is possible to specify a `description` attribute for shortcuts, that can be accessed exactly as properties and services descriptions, through the `help()` instance method.

 Here is an example with shortcuts declared directly in *domino.js* instance:

 ```js